 About Blood and Tissue Safety and Availability

-The Office of HIV/AIDS and Infectious Disease Policy coordinates OASH activities related to blood and tissue safety and availability.
-Activities include support for the Advisory Committee on Blood and Tissue Safety and Availability, coordination of activities across HHS agencies, and research to assess the screening, collection, utilization, and availability of blood and tissue products.
+Blood and tissue safety and availability is part of the Office of Infectious Disease and HIV/AIDS Policy (OIDP), which is located in the Office of the Assistant Secretary for Health (ASH), Office of the Secretary (OS), U.S. Department of Health and Human Services (HHS).
+OIDP coordinates HHS activities related to blood and tissue safety and availability including the Advisory Committee on Blood and Tissue Safety and Availability and research to assess the screening, collection, utilization, and availability of blood and tissue products.